PostScript fonts: PostScript Level 2

+Some level 1 printers such as the Apple LaserWriter Plus included this set of fonts.
 Many computer operating systems have these fonts installed, while various projects have created clones of them.
 For instance, the Ghostscript fonts (also known as the URW Base 35 fonts) are open-source clones of all fonts defined in PostScript 2.

 PostScript Level 3

 In PostScript 3, 136 font styles are specified, which include the 35 font styles defined in PostScript 2, core fonts in popular operating systems (namely Windows 95, Windows NT, and Macintosh), selected fonts from Microsoft Office, and the HP 110 font set.
 New fonts include: